China rotates new batch of troops into Hong Kong

 The protests are the greatest political threat to Hong Kong’s government since the territory returned to Chinese rule in 1997, and one of the biggest popular challenges to Chinese leader Xi Jinping since he came to power in 2012.

-Reporting by Ben Blanchard, additional reporting Greg Torode; Editing by Michael Perry
+Reporting by Ben Blanchard, additional reporting Greg Torode; Editing by Michael Perry & Simon Cameron-MOore